- Learning Centre

 - What concerns you about coming back to the office?

-- If needed, how effectively could you maintain your work from home situation for the next six months?
+- If needed, how effectively could you maintain your work from home situation for another six months?

 - What are your biggest challenges working from home and what additional support do you need?